srinivashappy/ncss/README.md

 Conclusion
 ----------

-The goal of NCSS is to provide additional information just by reading unknown CSS.
+The goal of NCSS is to provide **additional information** just by reading unknown CSS declaration.

 - What elements, tags and sections are affected
 - What is the relation of one CSS class to another